UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 Graphical processing unit (GPU) programming has similar patterns to shared memory programming but there are major differences, for instance in the former one works with highly optimized pieces of code that can run on thousand of cores (*kernels*).
-Also the APIs are different, with NVIDIA and ROCM being two of the most common ones in GPU programming.
+Also the APIs are different, with CUDA (NVIDIA) and ROCM (AMD) being two of the most common ones in GPU programming.

+NVIDIA GPUs can be found at: HPC2N, UPPMAX, LUNARC, NSC, and C3SE.
+AMD GPUs can be found at: HPC2N and PDC.

 Distributed programming
 '''''''''''''''''''''''